Rs5.5tr revenue target: Drastic taxation measures on the cards

 In a bid to remove liquidity crunch, the FBR official said Bangladesh model could be replicated where the central bank would be bound to provide refunds soon after clearance of receipts of exporters’ proceeds instantly.

-He was of view that the Centre and provinces could work out a distribution mechanism on the basis of ratio for treating as good and service in case of hotels.
+He was of view that the center and provinces could work out a distribution mechanism on the basis of ratio for treating as good and service in case of hotels.

 The presumptive tax regime for importers would be abolished in coming budget.
 However, they would be required to file return and give details of their expenditures.

+The government will introduce drastic measures for documentation of economy and broadening the tax base through use of technology including condition of ‘tax filer’ for those running credit card machines.

-The FBR will also make it compulsory for the manufacturers to ensure declaration and filing of returns by their distributors and dealers.
+The FBR will also make it compulsory for the manufactures to ensure declaration and filing of returns by their distributors and dealers.

 On the income tax side, an amendment to the income tax law is expected in coming budget.
 The manufacturers would be required to register their distributors and dealers for filing of returns.